 Board of Trustees Information

-There are six standing committees: Board Operations, Governance, Finance, Advancement, Endowment Investment, and Mt.
+The Board has five standing committees: Board Operations, Governance, Finance, Investment, and Mt.
 Hood Climb Observance.
-From time to time, the Board may establish other committees or task forces it deems appropriate and helpful to the proper discharge of its duties.
+The Board may establish other committees or task forces it deems appropriate and helpful to the proper discharge of its duties.
 Members of the committees and the number of members of each committee are designated by the President, and generally include persons who are not trustees.